thunDer2203/Github_automation/README.md

 ---

+# Testing

+To test the application:

+1. Sign in using your own GitHub account.

+2. Connect any GitHub repository that you own or have admin access to.

+3. Create a rule.

+Example:

+Trigger:
+- Issue Opened

+Condition:
+- Title contains "bug"

+Actions:
+- Add Label "bug"
+- Comment "Thanks for reporting!"
+- Slack Notification (optional)

+4. Open a new GitHub Issue with the title:

+bug: testing automation

+5. Within a few seconds you should observe:

+- Label added to the issue
+- Comment posted
+- Slack notification (if configured)
+- Dashboard updated

+---

 # License

 This project was developed for educational purposes and as a demonstration of building reliable GitHub automation workflows using modern web technologies.